Pecunia201/Stock-DM-Notifier/README.md

 # Stock-DM-Notifier

 Stock-DM-Notifier is a Python script that aims to notify users when it would be a good time to invest, providing a slight edge with long-term passive investing.
-The script utilizes the Relative Strength Index (RSI) indicator to identify oversold conditions in stock assets.
+The script utilises the Relative Strength Index (RSI) indicator to identify oversold conditions in stock assets.

 ## Installation